baumartig/baumartig.github.io/projects/vpn_switcher.markdown

     -A OUTPUT -j ACCEPT
     COMMIT

-To load the rules on the network startup we write a script under "/etc/network/if-pre-up.d/" which contains the following:
+To load the rules on the network start up we write a script under "/etc/network/if-pre-up.d/" which contains the following:

     #!/bin/bash
     /sbin/iptables-restore < /etc/iptables.up.rules